fhoedemakers/smsplus64/README.md

 ## How to use on real hardware using an Everdrive 64 X7.

 To try the emulator, download smsPlus64.z64 from the [releases](https://github.com/fhoedemakers/smsplus64/releases/latest) page and copy it to your flashcart.
-When smsPLus.z64 is started in the Everdrive Menu, the emulator shows a builtin menu.
+When smsPLus.z64 is started from the Everdrive menu, the emulator shows a builtin menu with a list of games that can be started.

-Games can then be played from the flashcart's SD card.
 Create a folder named `smsPlus64` in the root of your flashcart's SD card and copy your .sms or .gg ROMs there.
 You can organize your games in subfolders.
-The builtin menu reads the flashcart SD contents from that folder and below.
+The menu reads the contents of this folder.

 ## How to use on real hardware using a SummerCart64 flashcart and N64FlashcartMenu.